 Simon Keenlyside was born in London and studied Zoologie in Cambridge as well as singing in Manchester.
 He received regular invitations to Zurich, Barcelona, Madrid, the Bayerische State Opera, Tokyo, the Metropolitan Opera, the Salzburger Festivals, the Scala, Ferrara, the London Royal Opera House Covent Garden and the Paris Opera.
 His repertoire includes such roles as Conte d’Almaviva (Le nozze di Figaro), Don Giovanni, Billy Budd, Papageno (Die Zauberflöte), Jeletzki (Pique Dame), Marcello (La Bohème), Hamlet, Macbeth, Eugen Onegin, Posa (Don Carlo), Figaro (Il barbiere di Siviglia), Pelléas (Pelléas et Mélisande), Wozzeck and Prospero in Thomas Adès‘ The Tempest.
 Simon Keenlyside is also a much sought after concert singer. he gave his debut at the Vienna State Opera in 1999 as Marcello (La Bohème) and has since sung roles – of which several were premieres – like Figaro (Il barbiere di Siviglia), Posa (Don Carlo), Conte d’Almaviva (Le nozze di Figaro), Giorgio Germont, the leading role in Wozzeck, Billy Budd, Eugen Onegin, Macbeth, Don Giovanni, Rigoletto as well as Papageno.

-JINXU XIAHOU was born in Zibo in the Eastern Chinese province Shadong in December 1990.
+JINXU XIAHOU was born in Zibo in the Eastern Chinese province Shandong in December 1990.
 He began studying with Prof. Wang Xianlin in 2008 at the Central Conservatory of Music in Beijing (China) and completed his studies as bachelor.
-Jinxu Xiahou made his stage debut as Basilio in Eugen Onegin at the Tianqiao Opera in Beijing.
 He made his Europe debut in 2010, when he sang at the annual Classic Night in Zurich.
 In the year 2011 he was finalist of the renowned international singing competition Neue Stimmen of the Bertelsmann Foundation in Gütersloh and won the third prize.
-In 2012 he debuted at the Wiener Staatsoper where he has sung (exerpt) Conte di Lerma/Un areldo reale (Don Carlo Italian), Gaston (La traviata), Sänger (Rosenkavalier), Stimme des Seemanns (Tristan und Isolde), Rodrigo (Otello), Abdallo (Nabucco), Zweiter Jude (Salome), Bote (Aida), Comte de Lerme/Herold (Don Carlos French).
+He appeared as Ferrando in a concert performance of Cosí fan tutte with Macao Philharmonic Orchestra.
+In 2017 he gave his recital debut at the Wiener Musikverein.
+In 2012 he debuted at the Wiener Staatsoper where he has sung among others Nemorino, Don Ramiro, Ernesto (Don Pasquale), Gaston (La traviata), Sänger (Der Rosenkavalier), Stimme des Seemanns (Tristan und Isolde), Cassio (Otello), Abdallo (Nabucco), Fetodik (Drei Schwestern), Macduff (Macbeth).
 He is a member of the ensemble of the Wiener Staatsoper.

 OLGA BEZSMERTNA completed her studies at the Kiev Academy of Music in Ukraine in 2010.
 She was among the finalists of the Hans Gabor Belvedere Singing Competition in Vienna in 2010 and 2011.
 During her debut singing competition in Germany in 2008, she was awarded the first prize as well as the Public prize and the Puccini Prize.
 In 2007 she had an engagement at the Oper Oder-Spree Festival.
 In 2006, she received an award at the International Rimsky-Korsakow Singing Competition in St. Petersburg.
 Furthermore, the soprano received the first prize at the international singing competition of the Bertelsmann Trust.
 In 2011, she took part in the Young Singers Projects at the Salzburger Festspiele.
 Her repertoire includes, among others, Contessa d’Almaviva, Pamina, Donna Elvira, Fiordiligi, Micaëla, Marguerite, Nedda, Marfa (Die Zarenbraut) and Tatjana.
 She is an emsemble member of the Wiener Staatsoper, where she gave her debut in 2012 and sang among others: Dame (Cardillac), Pamina, 3.
 Norn, Contessa d’Almaviva and Rosalinde.
 Current performances include her debut at the Deutschen Oper Berlin and at the Salzburger Festpiele.